-V. Faye McNeill is an Associate Professor in the Department of Chemical Engineering and Earth and Environmental Science at Columbia University.
+V. Faye McNeill is a Professor in the Departments of Chemical Engineering and Earth and Environmental Science at Columbia University.
 She joined Columbia in 2007 and received tenure in 2014.
 She received her B.S. in Ch.E. from Caltech in 1999 and in 2005 she received her PhD in Ch.E. from MIT, where she was a NASA Earth System Science Fellow.
 From 2005-2007 she was a postdoctoral scholar at the University of Washington Department of Atmospheric Sciences.
 She received the NSF CAREER and the ACS Petroleum Research Fund Doctoral New Investigator awards in 2009.
 She was the recipient of the Kenneth T. Whitby Award of AAAR in 2015.
 She was a Co-Editor for Atmospheric Chemistry and Physics from 2007-2017, and she is a founding Associate Editor for ACS Earth and Space Chemistry.
 She has served in elected officer positions at AAAR, AIChE Environmental Division, and AGU.
 She is currently the Vice President Elect of AAAR (President in 2023).
 She is a Member of the ACS Committee on Environmental Improvement.

-Cathy Middlecamp is professor emerita in the Nelson Institute for Environmental Studies and an affiliate in the Chemistry Department at the University of Wisconsin-Madison.
-She was the UW-Madison Director for Education and Research at the Office of Sustainability from 2013-2020.
-Her scholarship lies at the intersection of people, science, and the planet, focusing on teaching and learning that connects chemistry to global challenges such as air quality, climate change, plastics in the environment, and nuclear waste.
+CCathy Middlecamp is professor emerita in the Nelson Institute for Environmental Studies and an affiliate in the Chemistry Department at the University of Wisconsin-Madison.
+She is former the Director for Education and Research at the UW Office of Sustainability.
+Her scholarship focuses on designing, teaching, and assessing courses that connect chemistry to global challenges such as air quality, climate change, plastics in the environment, and nuclear waste.
 In 2019, she received the George C. Pimentel Award in chemical education, her third national ACS award.
 Middlecamp served as the editor-in-chief for the 7th and 8th editions of Chemistry in Context, a project of the American Chemical Society.
-She was the lead author for the chapters on air quality, acid rain, ozone depletion, nuclear energy, plastics, and sustainability.
+She was the lead author for the chapters on air quality, acid rain, ozone depletion, nuclear energy, and sustainability.
 For more than a decade, she led workshops for faculty development with the author team.
 She is a fellow of the Association for Women in Science (2003), AAAS (2003), and the American Chemical Society (2009).
 Cathy did her undergraduate studies at Cornell University (1968-72), graduating Phi Beta Kappa.
-She was awarded a Danforth Fellowship for graduate study and earned her doctorate in chemistry from the University of Wisconsin-Madison in 1976.
+She was awarded a Danforth Fellowship for graduate study and earned her doctorate in chemistry from the University of Wisconsin-Madison in 1976

-Dr. Steven Moss is a Program Officer for the Board on Life Sciences at the National Academies of Sciences, Engineering, and Medicine.
-Dr. Moss joined the National Academies in 2019 and has worked on a number of projects, including a study on safeguarding the bioeconomy, a study on the future of the field of biological physics, and a study on infrastructure needs for the genomic sequencing of SARS-CoV-2.
-Additionally he led a workshop on the future of functional genomics research, and has twice led a proposal review related to molecular dynamics simulations on the Anton supercomputer.
-He is currently working on a number of projects related to the convergence of scientific disciplines, as well as projects on environmental sustainability in the chemical economy, synthetic biology, and the future of biotechnology.
-Prior to joining the National Academies, Dr. Moss received his Ph.D. in chemistry and chemical biology from the University of California, San Francisco.
+DDr.
+Steven Moss is a Program Officer for the Board on Life Sciences at the National Academies of Sciences, Engineering, and Medicine (NASEM).
+Dr. Moss joined NASEM in 2019, where his work focusses on convening groups of experts to discuss, and make recommendations related to, science policy issues in the life sciences and other related fields.
+His current portfolio of projects includes understanding the convergence of scientific disciplines, as well as projects on environmental sustainability in the chemical economy, synthetic biology, and the future of biotechnology.
+Prior to joining NASEM, Dr. Moss received his Ph.D. in chemistry and chemical biology from the University of California, San Francisco.
 Before starting his PhD, he received a B.S. in biochemistry from American University, and then worked as a laboratory technician for 2 years at the National Institutes of Health.
 Dr. Moss also serves as a member of the Public Affairs Committee for the Biophysical Society and serves as a judge for the International Genetically Engineered Machine (iGEM) competition.